AliceSoft-Inc/kudobot-discord/README.md

 # kudobot-discord
 Prerequiste:
 1. Set up a discord bot following <a href="https://discordpy.readthedocs.io/en/latest/discord.html">instruction</a> in the first part, save your token.
-2. Inivite your bot to your discord server, take note of the server id
+2. Inivite your bot to your discord server, take note of the server id.
+3. Create a Role for the server named KudoBotAdmin, server members added to this role will become bot admin.
+(This should be done before booting up the bot.)

 Setup Instructions (AWS EC2):
 1. Prepare an AWS EC2 instance, clone this repo to your instance.